In this blog, I'll show how to create complex forms in Rails 4,

 Finally, let's make some changes

-to the _form
+to the _form partial,

-so that it uses addAddressField
+so that it uses addAddressField function.

-Now we can remove the fields_for
+Now we can remove the fields_for helper and the code

-within fields_for
+within fields_for helper method,

-and Address header to get the functionality we need.
+and add submit_tag and Address header to get the functionality we need.

 The changes are small and are highlighted below.